letsencrypt/mariadb-sequential-partition-manager-py/README.md

 The results of the algorithm are converted into `ALTER` statements; if the user configured `--noop` they're emitted to console and the logs for each table.
 If not set to `--noop`, the application will execute the ALTERs at the database server and emit the results, including execution time as prometheus statistics if so configured.

-#### "Bootstrap" algorithm
+#### "Migrate" algorithm

-The bootstrap mode is a limited form of the "Maintain" Algorithm, using a temporary state file to determine rates-of-change.
-The bootstrap mode also does not limit itself to only affecting empty partitions, it can and will request changes that will prompt row copies, in order to prepare a table for future use of the "Maintain" algorithm.
+The migrate mode is a limited form of the "Maintain" Algorithm, using a temporary state file to determine rates-of-change.
+The migrate mode also does not limit itself to only affecting empty partitions, it can and will request changes that will prompt row copies, in order to prepare a table for future use of the "Maintain" algorithm.

 ## TODOs